SimoneS93/anchorCMS/README.md

 You can use all of the classes or just those you need (*base* and *model* are mandatory): do you only need an object-oriented approach to work with your blog posts?
 Just include *posts.php* and so on.

 ####How to use
+First of all you heve to modify the file 'anchor/libraries/items.php' and add the following at the end of the class:

+    /** ADDED **/
+    public function toArray() {
+        return $this->array;
+    }

-After including the classes you need, you can start using them.
+Now just include the classes you need and you can start using them.
 They all provide a consistent interface, so are quite similar in usage.
 An example:

     <?php
         //retrive all menu items